DNV7DssC/ChatAppCodelab/README.md

 # ChatAppCodelab
-Real-time chat app in Flutter using Streams
+Real-time chat app in Flutter using Stream´s SDK